LesleyD808/reddit-analysis/README.md

-# 🧠 Reddit Superuser & Topic Modeling Analysis
+# Reddit Superuser & Topic Modeling Analysis
+Reddit 超级用户与主题建模分析

 This project conducts an in-depth analysis of Reddit user behavior and topic dynamics using Python.
 It combines NLP, sentiment analysis, topic modeling, and network science to extract meaningful insights from social media data.
-Developed as part of a Web Science coursework at the University of Glasgow.

 ---

-## 📁 Project Structure

-reddit-analysis/
-├── Reddit_Analysis.ipynb      ← Jupyter notebook with all analysis steps
-├── stopwordFile.txt           ← Custom stopword list for topic modeling
-├── screenshots/               ← Saved visualizations from the notebook
-└── README.md                  ← Project description and insights

----

-## 🔍 Overview
+## Overview

 Using real-world Reddit data, this project addresses the following: